MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/qprocess.md

 ---
 title: qprocess
-description: Reference topic for the qprocess command, which displays information about processes that are running on a Remote Desktop Session Host server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the qprocess command, which displays information about processes that are running on a Remote Desktop Session Host server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article